senzing-garage/docker-compose-demo/docs/docker-compose-rabbitmq-postgresql/README.md

 ### Re-run docker formation

-The original docker formation does initialization.
+After the launch and shutdown of the original docker formation, the docker formation can be brought up again without requiring initialization steps.
-The following shows how to bring up the prior docker formation without initialization.
+The following shows how to bring up the prior docker formation again without initialization.

 1. Launch docker-compose formation.
    Example: